 Introduction

 Forest lands are shrinking rapidly due to anthropological development, primarily losing to agricultural land conversion necessary for growing population (FAO & UNEP, 2020).
 Aside from the biological, ecological and spiritual values lost along with deforestation, the world continues to increase its demand for wood (FAO, 2009).
 The total volume of forest growing stock, however, remains relatively stable over the last three decades (FAO, 2020), meaning forests are required to either be more densely stocked or possess higher productivity.
 As the most abundant softwood species in the U.S. and the most commercially important timber species in the South (Brender, Belanger, & Malac, 1981), loblolly pine (Pinus taeda, or P. taeda) supports the timber industry generously and contributes abundant above-ground biomass at 2.1 billion tons in 2017 (Oswalt et al., 2019).
 Native to southeastern U.S., P. taeda exhibits higher productivity and higher carrying capacity outside of its native range (Samuelson et al., 2013; Shimizu & Sebbenn, 2008), showing great economic and ecological potential.
 Numerous theories have been developed intending to explain such variability in the hope of finding efficient methods of enhancing P. taeda yield.
 The factors considered in previous studies include but not limit to: environmental settings (Wallinger, 2002), stockability (DeBell, Harms, & Whitesell, 1989), management intensity (Borders & Bailey, 2001), spacing regimes (Cardoso et al., 2013), genetic variation (de Oliveira et al., 2018), and previous land use (Souza et al., 2022).
 There has not been a definite answer to the question yet.
-This Master’s Project (MP) exists as part of a larger project collaborated between United States Forest Service (USFS), North Carolina State University, Virginia Tech, and Federal University of Santa Catarina, Brazil.
-The larger study is a long-term silviculture (three planting densities), site (North Carolina Coastal Plain, Virginia Piedmont, and Brazil), and genetic (six genotypes) experiment in efforts to further understand P. taeda physiology.
-This Master Project focuses on the Virginia site intending to assess the variation in P. taeda water use.
+We want to further understand P. taeda physiology from an aspect less frequently discussed: water use.

+Transpiration is defined as the amount of water used in this process (Hanrahan, 2011).
+It can be either estimated or directly measured.
+Gauged watershed method simply subtracts runoff from precipitation to generate transpiration (Hasenmueller & Criss, 2013,); energy balance methods such as the Penman-Monteith Equation considers transpiration as component of an integrated mass-transfer system and estimates transpiration from stomatal conductance (Monteith & Unsworth, 1990); the Eddy covariance and flux gradient method calculates flux by computing the covariance between fluctuations in vertical wind velocity and fluctuations of transferred properties such as heat and moisture (Lee & Law, 2004); there are also various hydrological models for estimating transpiration (Vose & Swank 1992).
+On the other hand, direct measurements of individual tree sap flow provides the basis for above methods and generates most reliable results (Vose et al., 2003).
+Granier (1985) discovered sap flux density (sap volume/sapwood area/time) as a function thermal conductivity (Fd = 119 *k1.231).
+A thermal sensor with two probes, one electrically heated at lower position and one at ambient temperature at upper position, is inserted into the sapwood area of a tree trunk where water transportation occurs (Liu, Urban & Zhao, 2004).
+Because tree sap flows upward, the heat dissipated by the lower probe affects the temperature of the upper probe.
+The temperature differences between the two probes can therefore be transformed into sap flux density, or how much water is passing through xylem.
+From the point measurements, we can escalate it to tree-level and stand-level transpiration using sapwood-specific area.

 Water moves passively from soil into the atmosphere through the root, xylem, and shoots of trees, carrying necessary nutrients and supports photosynthesis (Sinha, 2004).
-Transpiration is defined as the amount of water used in this process (Hanrahan, 2011) and is commonly quantified by direct measurements of individual tree sap flow (Vose et al., 2003).
 Plant transpiration is an integrate part of local and global carbon and hydrological cycle (Jasechko et al., 2013).
-It responds to both biotic and abiotic factors.
+It responds to both biotic and abiotic factors including individual tree crown architecture, planting density, water content in the air, and soil moisture.